Anedumgottil/personal-site-hugo/content/posts/spacs-what-are-they.md

 Hydrogen Truck maker [Nikola is under investigation by the SEC](https://www.thestreet.com/investing/nikola-shares-slump-amid-sec-probe-into-short-seller-claims) for claims of fraud.

+There could be issues with the SPAC company itself not providing a good merger for the target company.
+The stakeholders of the SPAC need to vote on the approval of the target company for there to be a merger.

 Personally, I'm exited to see how a lot of companies go public through a SPAC turn out.
 If you're interested, there's a more detailed write up [here](https://www.reddit.com/r/SPACs/wiki/index).